- Print

 Click on the New Category button to add a category.

 Checking the “Use Weighted Categories” box causes the calculated average to respect the category weights.
 It makes sense to have the categories add up to 100.
-In this example, the Homework category has a weight of 40 (the calculated average of all the assignments in the Homework category are worth 40% of the overall grade) and the Tests category has a weight of 60 (the calculated average of all the assignments in the Tests category are worth 60% of the overall grade)
+In this example, the Homework category has a weight of 40 (the calculated average of all the assignments in the Homework category are worth 40% of the overall grade) and the Tests category has a weight of 60 (the calculated average of all the assignments in the Tests category are worth 60% of the overall grade).
+Note: If you use weighted categories, make sure at least 1 category has a weight >0.

 You can choose to drop the lowest score of any individual assignment in each category by checking the “Drop Lowest” box.